nishanthjois/Autonomous-Vehicle-Detection/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/JBeuDtFhy94/0.jpg)](https://www.youtube.com/watch?v=JBeuDtFhy94)

 #### Car detection on recorded video in India:
-Below is video of vehicle detection pipeline running on Indian roads, not accurate but still did a decent job that too without changing any part of the code; we can see that it has detected cars most of the times (and as expected not detected other vehicles).
+Below is video of vehicle detection pipeline running on video which I recorded for this project; results are not accurate but still does a decent job that too without changing any part of the code; we can see that it has detected cars most of the times (and as expected not detected other vehicles).

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/7nzptpxBQzY/0.jpg)](http://www.youtube.com/watch?v=7nzptpxBQzY)